Ann Huang

 Cambridge, MA, 02139

 Hi there!
-I’m Ann, a third-year PhD student in Neuroscience at Harvard University and the Kempner Institute, supported by the Kempner Graduate Fellowship.
+I’m Ann, a fourth-year PhD student in computational neuroscience and AI at Harvard University and the Kempner Institute, supported by the Kempner Graduate Fellowship.

 Outside research, I enjoy skiing, hiking, climbing, reading, travelling, listening to rock music and attending concerts.